 I knew the cause of the game's popularity was from something else.

-Many other video games had beautiful visuals and strong narratives, but Halo had developed a following that was unlike any of these other alternatives.
+Many other games had beautiful visuals and strong narratives, but Halo had developed a cult following unlike any of these other alternatives.

 A Mechanism for Addiction